Human-Centered Supervision for Sentiment Analysis in Telugu: A Systematic Inquiry Beyond Accuracy: Fairness Benchmarking

 \subsection{Evaluation Metrics}

-The evaluation matrices we employ aim to quantify bias in two distinct ways: (i) by measuring differences in predicted sentiment polarities across demographic groups using counterfactual test~\cite{kiritchenko2018examining,goldfarb2023bias}, and (ii) by assessing fairness in terms of equalized odds~\cite{hardt2016equality}, which is based on the difference in classification performance across groups.
+We evaluate bias in two distinct ways.
+First, we measure differences in predicted sentiment polarities across demographic groups using a counterfactual test~\citep{kiritchenko2018examining,goldfarb2023bias}, which we formalize as the Polarity Difference Score ($PDS$).
+Second, we assess fairness using equalized odds (EO)~\citep{hardt2016equality}, computed as the absolute differences in true positive rates and false positive rates across groups, denoted as $TPR_{diff}$ and $FPR_{diff}$.
+Details of the counterfactual test, PDS, and EO are provided in Appendix \ref{F_MET}.